The Preacher's Wife (soundtrack): Commercial performance

 Released on November 26, 1996, The Preacher's Wife: Original Soundtrack Album debuted at number 12 on the Billboard 200 albums chart on the issue dated December 14, 1996, selling 90,500 units in the first week.
 On its second week, the album jumped to number four on the chart with the Greatest Gainer mark, and the following week reached number three which was the album's peak position, with reported sales of 330,000 copies that week, producing the highest first-week sales of a gospel release in history, a record it holds to this day.
 The album also debuted at number eight on the Billboard Top R&B Albums chart, and in three weeks later, peaked at the number one and remained there for two weeks, becoming her fourth number one album on the chart.
 It stayed for a total of 43 weeks and 49 weeks on the Billboard 200 chart and the Top R&B Albums chart respectively.
 In Europe, the soundtrack became the first and only gospel album in history to sell a million copies in the continent.

 In addition, the soundtrack was more successful on the Billboard Top Gospel Albums chart.
 It debuted at number one, becoming the first album by a female solo artist to do so.
-It spent 26 consecutive weeks at the top from December 14, 1996, to June 7, 1997.
+It spent 26 consecutive weeks at the top from December 14, 1996, to June 7, 1997, an unbroken record for a female artist.
 It remained on the chart for 117 weeks during its initial run.
-It has since returned to the Top Gospel Albums chart for 48 more weeks, bringing its total to 165 cumulative weeks.
+It has since returned to the Top Gospel Albums chart for 52 more weeks, bringing its total to 169 cumulative weeks.
 The album was the number one gospel album on the 1997 Billboard Top Gospel Albums year-end chart.

 Prior to the album's release, music industry insiders had expected The Preacher's Wife soundtrack to "do at least as well as" Waiting to Exhale's soundtrack, which sold 5,100,000 copies in the United States.
 The album was the Best-selling Gospel Recording by the National Association of Recording Merchandisers (NARM) in 1996–1997.
 It was certified 3× Platinum for shipping 3 million copies in the United States alone by the Recording Industry Association of America (RIAA) on June 30, 1998.
 According to Nielsen SoundScan, as of 2012, the album has sold 2,627,000 copies in the United States alone.